 First of all, individual contributors shouldn’t be expected to be naturally great leaders.
 Leadership training should be mandatory for everyone growing in their careers to ensure they know how to manage and lead teams, which is often a skill set that needs to be learned.

-Such trainings are essential to reducing gender bias, closing the gender wage gap and breaking the glass ceiling.
+Such training is essential to reducing gender bias, closing the gender wage gap and breaking the glass ceiling.
 It will also help both men and women become better mentors for females earlier in their careers.

 Give Everyone a Seat at the Table For Important projects

 When you’re implementing a new project, make sure you're bringing together a diverse team with a wide variety of backgrounds and experiences to tackle it.
-One study found that gender diverse teams are 73% better at decision making than teams that are all men.
-A gender diverse team will also support women in their professional development and provide them with opportunities they may otherwise miss out on.
+One study found that gender diverse teams are 73 percent better at decision making than teams that are all men.

 When you review the perks and benefits you offer, bring your entire team in on the conversation.
 Provide them an opportunity to share honest feedback on the benefits they wish your team had and the benefits that would draw them to another company.
 If you have a young company, employees may value parental leave benefits, whereas if your employees are later in their careers, they may care more about retirement benefits.
 Having these conversations will help you invest in benefits that will actually support your employee's work-life balance.

-Additionally, parental leave brings a wealth of benefits beyond supporting working mothers' work-life balance, including boosting retention rates, reducing the ‘motherhood penalty,’ as well as improving morale at work.
+Additionally, parental leave brings a wealth of benefits, including boosting retention rates, reducing the ‘motherhood penalty,’ as well as improving morale at work.

 And when it comes to parental leave, it's important to include working fathers and encourage them to actually take the leave.
-One study found for every month a man takes parental leave, women's salaries increase correspondingly by 7%, helping to further close the gender pay gap.
+One study found for every month a man takes parental leave, women's salaries increase correspondingly by 7 percent, helping to further close the gender pay gap.

 Create an Office Space for Everyone